-50. The Trustee Board Board of Trustees shall comply with the requirements of the Education Act and the Charities Act 1993 as to keeping financial records, the audit or examinations of accounts.

-51. The Members of the Union have the right to ask the Trustees questions in writing about the content of any documents referred to in Clause 5050.
+- 50. The Board of Trustees shall comply with the requirements of the Education Act and the Charities Act 1993 as to keeping financial records, the audit or examinations of accounts. - 51.
+The Members of the Union have the right to ask the Board of Trustees questions in writing about the content of any documents referred to in Clause 50.